exaQ-ai/polyadicQML/examples/README.rst

 ---------------

 Finally, we can create and train the classifier.
-We instanciate the |circuitML| subclass that we prefer, in this case the one using the fast *manyq* simualtor, specifying the number of qubits and of parameters.
+We instantiate the |circuitML| subclass that we prefer, in this case the one using the fast *manyq* simualtor, specifying the number of qubits and of parameters.

 .. code-block:: python